malinmalliyawadu/FlakeManager/docs/flake-manager-workflow.md

 1. **Teams use the Flake Manager UI** to:
    - View flaky test metrics and status
    - Manually override exclusion decisions when needed
-   - Create JIRA tickets for tests that need developer attention
+   - Create JIRA tickets for tests that need developer attention with a single click
+   - Assign tickets to appropriate teams through integrated workflow
 2. **When overrides happen**:
    - Test exclusion status is stored in the database
    - Future CI runs will respect these manual decisions